g200kg/webaudio-controls/docs/components.md

 ## WebAudio-Param

-`<webaudio-param>` is a small text field used to display the current value of `<webaudio-knob>` or <`webaudio-slider>`.
+`<webaudio-param>` is a small text field used to display the current value of `<webaudio-knob>` or `<webaudio-slider>`.
-Additionally, you can edit this text field to manipulate the value of the knobs or sliders.
+Additionally, it allows manipulating the knob or slider value by editing this text field.
 <br/>
-The basic behavior of `<webaudio-param>` does not require any Javascript program; it will work automatically if you associate it with the target knob or slider via a `link` attribute.
+The basic behavior of `<webaudio-param>` does not require any Javascript program; it will work automatically if the `link` attribute is set to the target knob or slider's id.
 <br/>

 <webaudio-knob id="knob10"></webaudio-knob>